-5.2 Wifi installation site
+5.2 Installation site for WLAN connection

 The inverter can be connected to the Internet by WLAN.
 Make sure that there is also a good connection to the Wifi router at the installation site.
 Changing the installation location at a later date involves a lot of effort.
 The range is approx. 20-30 m.
 Walls reduce the range considerably.